leanprover-community/lean4game/doc/hints.md

 in dead ends or alternative proof strands.

-A proof inside a `Branch`-block is normally evaluated by lean, but it's discarded at the end so that no progress has been made on proofing the goal.
+A proof inside a `Branch`-block is normally evaluated by lean, but it's discarded at the end so that no progress has been made on proving the goal.

 ```
 Statement .... := by